fiveout/mysidlab-infra/docs/lab.md

     ![Tower Job Recap](images/tower-job-recap.png)

 8. Confirm that the VM instance was created and the demo web app was deployed properly by running the application at the IP address in the recap.
+The address is the public IP of the provisioned VM instance.

     ![Demo App](images/demoapp.png)